OleMissCSCI554/Band-Base/README.md

 * Javascript for the photo gallery

 ### Contributors
-* index.php Jason Boyd
+* Jason Boyd
-* header.php Alabi, Adebanke
-* searchGenre.php, searchPop.php Makanjuola, Funke

 ## System administration page

 ### Scheme

-* Dashboard: Once a system administrator log in his account, he can view new users, new events and write his blog.
-The corresponding pages will be displayed when the system administrator log clicks any of these three links.
+* Dashboard: Once a system administrator has logged in his account: he can view new users by clicking the new users link; He can view new events by clicking the new events link; He can also write his blog in this page.
 * Rating: ?
 * Artist of the week: the administrator can choose the artist of the week.
 * Messages: (list out the two newest messages?)